- Easy-to-use infotainment system

 features & specs

-The two models compete with a tremendous variety of crossovers, ranging from compact vehicles like the Toyota RAV4 and Honda CR-V, to mid-size vehicles like the Ford Edge and Toyota Venza, all the way out to three-row utes like the Toyota Highlander and Honda Pilot.
+Hyundai's Santa Fe and Santa Fe Sport lineups compete with a tremendous variety of crossovers, ranging from compact vehicles such as the Toyota RAV4 and Honda CR-V, to mid-size vehicles such as the Ford Edge and Toyota Venza, all the way out to three-row utes like the Toyota Highlander and Honda Pilot.
 The larger Santa Fe is 8.5 inches longer than the Sport, and in some cases, you might find it cross-shopped against minivans, too.

-Hyundai's betting that new styling, along with better performance and a more flexible interior, will vault the Santa Fe into the top tier of those ranks.
-It's easy to see how its looks will go far.
-The Santa Fe's a grown-up ute from the outside alone, and its new two-tone interior makes for one sophisticated crossover.
-The sharp edges and tight creases wrap around it in interesting new ways, and Hyundai's hexagonal grille gets its best treatment thus far here, bracketed by headlamps and foglamps.
-The D-pillar's upkick and stance remind us a little of the Escape, but the Santa Fe Sport's shape is more faceted and studied than the Ford's, no more or less handsome.
-The longer Santa Fe?
-It's a little less distinctive, but as a minivan replacement, it doesn't need to be flashy.
+Hyundai has put a strong emphasis on looks of late, and that goes for the Santa Fe too, which wears the most grown-up and modern sheetmetal in the model's history.
+The sharp edges and tight creases wrap around it in interesting ways, and Hyundai's hexagonal grille gets sees its best rendition here, bracketed by headlamps and foglamps.
+For 2015, Hyundai has switched to a two-tone grille for the Santa Fe Sport in an effort to make it look a little more sporty.
+The D-pillar's upkick and stance remind us a little of the Ford Escape, but the Santa Fe Sport's shape is more faceted and studied than the Ford's, no more or less handsome.
+The longer Santa Fe is slightly less distinctive, but as a minivan replacement, it doesn't need to be flashy.
 The interior is another bar raised for Hyundai, with some faint GM cues penned in its shield of controls, surrounded by the usual swoops and fluid curves--and trimmed in two-tone materials, an upscale touch that looks better when it's capped in glossy trim than in faux wood.

-The Santa Fe duo also gets standard Hyundai's BlueLink telematics system.
-This OnStar-like system incorporates turn-by-turn navigation and Bluetooth streaming for apps such as Pandora, and works in conjunction with your smartphone and an owner website to set up functions like speed limits and geofencing--setting up limits on where the car can be driven.
-A BlueLink app for the iPhone will be available, giving consumers the ability to lock and unlock and to start the Santa Fe by remote, too.
+The Santa Fe duo also gets Hyundai's BlueLink telematics system as standard equipment.
+This OnStar-like system incorporates turn-by-turn navigation and Bluetooth streaming for apps such as Pandora, and works in conjunction with your smartphone and an owner website to set up functions like speed limits and geofencing--setting up boundaries for where the car can be driven.
+A BlueLink app for the iPhone is available, giving owners the ability to lock and unlock and to start the Santa Fe by remote, too.